MapRVA/skyway/README.md

 		DROP                     # do not include element in output (skip the rest of the filter) COMMIT                                   # commit the element
 ```

+#### Selectors

+A selector must be followed by one or more tab-indented statements (either a modifier or selection block).
+You can nest selection blocks.
+- `TYPE way, node` — Selects elements of specified type(s), in a comma-separated list.
+- `HAS "key"` — Selects elements with tag `key`.
+- `EQUALS "key" "value"` — Selects elements with tag `key` equalling `value`.

+#### Modifiers

+- `COMMIT` — Commits element as it currently is to be written to output.
+Short-circuits the rest of the filter for that element.
+- `DROP` — Drops element, i.e. excluding it entirely from the output.
+Short-circuits the rest of the filter for that element.
+- `SET "key" "value"` — Sets tag `key` to `value`.
+- `RENAME "oldkey" "newkey"` — Renames tag `oldkey` to `newkey`, keeping the value of the tag the same.
+- `DELETE "key"` — Removes tag `key` from the element.

 ## Roadmap